mdipcit/GTCNN/readme.md

 - random crop: `sh run_random_crop_train.sh`
 - Train with apex: `sh run_apex_train.sh`

+Note you should set the flag `model.GTL_stage_option=outconv_slim`, if the model depth is more than 5.

 ## How to Edit Config

 If you want to change the configuration of experiments  (e.g,. batch size, depth, apex), you can edit the  default config (GTCNN.yaml) by OmegaConf.